Analog fast Fourier transforms for scalable and efficient signal processing: The analog fast Fourier transform

 To explicitly show the mapping onto analog hardware, this equation can be cast in matrix form as:

-where $\odot$ denotes the element-wise (or Hadamard) product and $\mathbf{T}$ is an $N_1 \times N_2$ matrix of twiddle factors defined by $\mathbf{T}_{mn} = \left(\omega_N\right)^{mn}$.
-Fig. \ref{fig:cooley_tukey}b shows the sequence of steps that implement the analog FFT in Equation \ref{eq:cooley_tukey_matrix}.
-The input vector $\mathbf{x}$ is initially reshaped into the matrix $\mathbf{\tilde{x}}$.
-In the first stage, an $N_2$-point DFT is computed for every row of the matrix $\mathbf{\tilde{x}}$ using a sequence of analog MVMs on a resistive memory array; this executes the matrix-matrix multiplication $\mathbf{W}_{N_2} \tilde{\mathbf{x}}$.
+where $\odot$ is the element-wise product and $\mathbf{T}$ is an $N_1 \times N_2$ matrix of twiddle factors defined by $\mathbf{T}_{mn} = \left(\omega_N\right)^{mn}$.
+Fig. \ref{fig:cooley_tukey}b shows a sequence of steps that implement the analog FFT in Equation \ref{eq:cooley_tukey_matrix}.
+In the first stage, an $N_1$-point DFT is computed for every row of the matrix $\mathbf{\tilde{x}}$ using a sequence of analog MVMs on a resistive memory array, which execute the matrix-matrix multiplication $\mathbf{W}_{N_1} \tilde{\mathbf{x}}$.
 The results are digitized and multiplied element-wise with the twiddle matrix $\mathbf{T}$ using digital multipliers.
-Next, a second stage of $N_1$-point DFTs is executed to perform the multiplication with $\mathbf{W}_{N_1}$, again via a sequence of analog MVMs.
+Next, a second stage of $N_2$-point DFTs is executed to perform the multiplication with $\mathbf{W}_{N_2}$, again via a sequence of analog MVMs.
 Finally, the result $\mathbf{\tilde{X}}$ is reshaped back into a vector to obtain $\mathbf{X}$.
+This Cooley-Tukey decomposition enables a large $N$-point DFT, which otherwise needs to be split across many arrays, to be computed with just two arrays that implement an $N_1$-point analog DFT and an $N_2$-point analog DFT, respectively.

+Alternatively, the analog MVMs that make up the two stages of the FFT can be executed in parallel on multiple arrays, as shown in Fig. \ref{fig:parallel_fft}.
+This enables the analog FFT to match the throughput of the direct MVM, while still requiring much less total area for the analog cores.
+This parallel scheme further enables the twiddle multiplications to be folded into the analog MVMs, eliminating the need for any digital multiplications.
+In Supplementary Section \ref{sec:parallel_fft}, we experimentally demonstrate this twiddle-folded analog FFT and show that it has no effect on the accuracy of the FFT.

-The above Cooley-Tukey decomposition enables a large $N$-point DFT, which otherwise needs to be split across many arrays, to be computed with just two arrays that implement an $N_1$-point analog DFT and an $N_2$-point analog DFT, respectively.
-To scale to very large $N$, or to enable small memory arrays to scale to large $N$, the Cooley-Tukey factorization can be applied recursively to further reduce the elementary DFT sizes, or radices, as shown in Fig. \ref{fig:cooley_tukey}c.
-The physical size of the memory array sets the upper bound on the size $K$ of an elementary DFT, though a smaller value of $K$ may be chosen to optimize accuracy.
-To support a $K$-point elementary analog DFT within a single array, the array needs to have at least $2K$ rows and $4K$ columns \cite{cai2016memristor}.
+To scale to a DFT size $N$ that is much larger than the array size, the Cooley-Tukey factorization can be applied recursively to further reduce the elementary DFT sizes, or radices, as shown in Fig. \ref{fig:cooley_tukey}c.
+The physical size of the memory array sets the upper bound on the size $K$ of an elementary analog DFT; to compute a $K$-point complex DFT using one MVM in a single array, the array needs to have at least $2K$ rows and $4K$ columns \cite{cai2016memristor}.
+The analog inverse FFT (IFFT) can be computed via the same Cooley-Tukey factorization as the analog FFT, since the inverse DFT (IDFT) matrix has the same symmetries as the DFT matrix.
+The analog IFFT uses the conjugate transpose of $\mathbf{W}_N$ and the complex conjugate of $\mathbf{T}$.